Elijahehis/Bookify/README.md

-# BookEase – MERN Hotel Reservation System
+# Bookify – MERN Hotel Reservation System

-BookEase is a full-stack hotel booking application built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Bookify is a full-stack hotel booking application built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It allows users to browse available hotel rooms, make bookings, and manage reservations.
 Admins can manage room listings, availability, and bookings through a secure dashboard.

 ---